Cambridge English exams accepted by the UKVI for Indefinite Leave to Remain (ILR) and Citizenship applications

 You can search for Home Office approved IELTS/IELTS Life Skills centres, and register to take a test, on the IELTS website.
 You can also find test dates and entry fee information on this site.

-Please note that all Cambridge English exams have to be taken under supervised conditions.
-They cannot be taken over the internet or on the telephone, so if there are no centres near you, you will need to travel in order to take your exam.
+Please note that all Cambridge English exams have to be taken under supervised conditions; they cannot be taken over the internet or on the telephone.
+If there are no centres near you, you will need to travel in order to take your exam.

 Can I use an old B1 level qualification if I am already in the UK on a visa?

-Some recognised test qualifications, such as IELTS for UKVI and IELTS Life Skills, only last for 2 years.
-The Home Office have advised that you may still be able to use a B1 level qualification that you took more than 2 years ago in the two situations listed below.
+The results of some recognised test qualifications, such as IELTS for UKVI and IELTS Life Skills, only last for 2 years.
+The Home Office have advised that you may still be able to use a B1 level qualification that you took more than 2 years ago in the two situations listed below:

 Applying for citizenship